HSAFoundation/HSA-Profiler-AMD/README.md

 * Host-side CPU timestamps for all HSA APIs called by the application
 * Device-side GPU timestamps for all HSA kernels dispatched by the application

-The results from the profiler will be wriiten to an .atp file that is very similar to the .atp file written by CodeXL's OpenCL profiler.
+The results from the profiler will be written to an .atp file that is very similar to the .atp file written by CodeXL's OpenCL profiler.
 When profiling an HSA application, the .atp file will have four main sections, the first three of which are similar to the sections written by the OpenCL profiler.
 The CodeXL